better-labs/betteroms/docs/design-betteroms-v1.md

 2. Multiple BUY orders in sequence - should create multiple executions
 3. BUY followed by SELL - SELL should succeed
 4. SELL without position - should fail with error
-5. Invalid market ID - should fail gracefully
+5. Invalid marketTokenId - should fail gracefully

 **Estimated Effort**: 5-7 hours